History of Net Zero Development

 The fee proceeds shall be used to acquire additional water rights or develop water resources for new potable supplies for use by the City (San Buenaventura Municipal Code Chapter 22.180).

-On August 2, 2021, the City of Ventura City Council will hold a Public Hearing to consider and receive comments and input on the Proposed Water Resource Net Zero Fee Update Resolution.
+On August 2, 2021, the City of Ventura City Council held a Public Hearing and adopted the Resolution Updating the Water Resource Net Zero Fee.
 The following reports have been updated: Evaluation of a Water Resource Net Zero Fee Report: 2021 Update and Water Rights Dedication & Water Resource Net Zero Fee Nexus Report: 2021 Update.
+The updated water resource Net Zero Fee went into effect October 1, 2021.

 For more Net Zero information try Net Zero Memo (PDF), Net Zero FAQs (PDF), Ordinance No. 2016-004 (PDF), Resolution No. 2016-027 (PDF), 2016 Evaluation of a Water Resource Net Zero Fee Report (PDF), Water Rights Dedication & Water Resource Net Zero Fee Nexus Report (PDF).